0xSpaceShard/starknet-devnet/.github/CONTRIBUTING.md

 These guidelines are intended for external contributors.

+> :warning: IMPORTANT NOTE :warning:
+>
+> All contributions are expected to be of the highest possible quality!
+That means the PR is thoroughly tested and documented, and without blindly generated ChatGPT code and documentation!
+PRs that do not comply with these rules stated here shall not be considered!

 ### Should you create a PR?

 It is advised to [create an issue](https://github.com/0xSpaceShard/starknet-devnet-rs/issues/new/choose) before creating a PR.
 Creating an issue is the best way to reach somebody with repository-specific experience who can provide more info on how a problem/idea can be addressed and if a PR is needed.